 During the Artifact Evaluation Stage, all the computational artifacts associated with the paper, such as software, datasets, or environment configuration required to reproduce the experiments are assessed.
 The goal of Artifact Evaluation is to award badges to artifacts of accepted papers.
 We base all badges on the NISO Reproducibility Badging and Definitions Standard.
 In 2023, the assigned badges will be per ACM Reproducibility Standard.

 Authors of papers must choose to apply for a badge a priori during the AE phase.
 Authors can apply for one or more of the three kinds of badges that we offer.
-The badges available are Artifacts Available, Artifacts Evaluated-Functional, and Results Reproduced.
+The badges available are Artifacts Available, Artifacts Evaluated-Functional, and Results Replicated.
 Please, note that they are incremental: If one applies for Artifacts Evaluated Functional, this also includes Artifacts Available.
-If one applies for Results Reproduced, this also includes the other two badges.
+If one applies for Results Replicated, this also includes the other two badges.
 The type of badge and the criteria for each badge is explained next.
 To start the Reproducibility Evaluation Process, authors must provide links to their computational artifacts.

 After the evaluation process, artifacts must be freezed to guarantee their persistence and immutability.
 An artifact must be accessible via a permanently persistent and publicly shareable DOI (What is a DOI?
 Check this out) on a hosting platform that supports persistent DOIs and versioning (for example, DataPort, Dryad, FigShare, Harvard Dataverse, or Zenodo).
 Authors should not provide links or zipped files hosted through personal webpages or shared collaboration platforms, such as Next Cloud, Google Drive, or Dropbox.